-- Please submit your final report describing your answers to questions 1 - 7 in a PDF file via E-mail (kise [at] c.titech.ac.jp ) by February 13, 2024 - E-mail title should be "Report of Advanced Computer Architecture" - 2.
-Please submit the report in 16 pages or less on A4 size PDF file, including the cover page. - 3.
+- 1. Please submit your final report describing your answers to all questions in a PDF file via E-mail (kise [at] c.titech.ac.jp) by February 10, 2025 - E-mail title should be "Report of Advanced Computer Architecture" - 2.
+Please submit the report in 15 pages or less on A4 size PDF file, including the cover page. - 3.
+You can discuss it with your colleague, but try to solve the questions yourself.
 Enjoy!